News

 While Gilmore was preparing herself for success, she made sure to help others excel along the way.
 She spent much of her free time investing in her fellow students as a tutor in the Writing Resource Center.
 As she prepared to leave “The Hill,” she continued her commitment to empowering others by becoming the chief operating officer of Gilmore Girls Greetings LLC and its nonprofit arm, where she developed programs that support middle and high school girls through leadership training and mentoring services.
 She also served as the social media manager for Our Brown Boy Joy, spearheading and managing content and campaigns.

 The Cleveland native’s heart for ensuring people felt uplifted and seen made her the perfect fit to join Procter & Gamble (P&G) in 2023 as a communications manager in its beauty division.
-She’s focused on its North America Hair Care arm and has led strategy for its Aussie and Head & Shoulders lines, along with activations for My Black is Beautiful.
+She’s focused on its North America Hair Care arm and has helped lead strategy for its Aussie and Head & Shoulders lines, along with activations for My Black is Beautiful.

 “If you know me, you know how often I say that God truly blessed me with a career that I love day in and day out,” she wrote to her followers, expressing the pride and joy she takes in her work.

 “Asiya has consistently excelled in navigating challenges and enhancing strategies, proving herself a communications rock star,” the presentation said.”
-She fosters teamwork and inspires colleagues with insights shared at the AAD (American Academy of Dermatology) Conference while strengthening ties with her alma mater, FAMU, and recruiting with The LAGRANT Foundation (which serves to increase representation in the fields of advertising, marketing and public relations).
+She fosters teamwork and inspires colleagues with insights shared at the AAD (American Academy of Dermatology) Conference while strengthening ties with her alma mater, FAMU, and recruiting with The LAGRANT Foundation (which serves to increase representation in the fields of advertising, marketing, and public relations).
 Asiya is a high-performing team player whose strategic mindset makes her the perfect candidate for the CEO Award.”

 “To be recognized for my hard work at P&G is such a blessing,” Gilmore said.
 “SJGC not only taught me the skills needed to succeed but also the tools to network and build meaningful relationships.
 Through the relationships I’ve built, I was grateful to be offered the position at P&G and offered mentorship through other FAMU alumnae.
 I wouldn’t be the woman I am today without SJGC.”